Global Wind Day: 2009

 This was the first year that EWEA joined forces with GWEC and extended the reach from European wind energy associations and companies to coordinate Wind Day events across the globe (and changing the name to Global Wind Day).
 In 2009 there were 300 events in 35 countries, reaching 1 million people.

-In 2009 in Portugal the Wind Day was celebrated with an event called Wind Parade.
-It was organised in the city of Cascais just in front of the ocean.
+In Portugal, Wind Day 2009 was celebrated with an event called Wind Parade.
+It was organised in the city of Cascais, in front of the ocean.
 This project aimed to promote renewable energy good practices and in particular Wind Energy.
-It was supported by the City Council and conceived by Energia Lateral and implied the installation of 7 skstream micro wind turbines in a very visible place by the sea in June–July 9.
-One of the purposes was to involve children in the event and they were invited for a contest to decorate/paint small dummy wind turbines.
+It was supported by the City Council and conceived by Energia Lateral and implied the installation of 7 micro wind turbines in a visible place by the sea in June–July 9.
+One of the purposes was to involve children and they were invited for a contest to decorate/paint small dummy wind turbines.
 Over 50 applications were submitted by 30 schools.
 The winner decorated a dummy wind turbine with Don Quixote elements comparing his fight against the windmills but in this case the wind mills being allies of Don Quixote in an epic effort to improve the environment.